objektwerks/house/README.md

 House
 -----
->House model using Jsoniter, ScalikeJdbc, Scaffeine, HikariCP, Helidon, Postgresql and Scala 3.
+>House model and service using Jsoniter, ScalikeJdbc, Scaffeine, HikariCP, Helidon, Postgresql and Scala 3.

 Todo
 ----